notnightwolf/cleanopsT7_server/README.md

 - `sv_playlist`: The ID of the playlist to be used for the gametype rotation.

 - `tempban_duration`: The duration of a temporary bans in minutes.
+(The server will automatically issue temporary bans to players found using specific exploits.)

 ## Playlists
 Playlists are defined in the `playlists.info` file located in the `machinecfg` folder.
 This file determines the map and game mode rotation for your server.
 Each playlist is identified by a unique number.
 The `party_minplayers` rule specifies the minimum number of players required for a match to start.